That-Dev-Girl-Sites/jhalabi.com/_posts/2018-02-22-pregnancy-is-not-for-the-weak.md

   - pregnancy
 tags:
   - second trimester
+excerpt: I'm going to start out this post by saying everything is fine.
 ---

 I'm going to start out this post by saying everything is fine.
 I am fine.
 The kiddo is fine.
 Fine. _(Spoiler alert?)_